Instant Karma!: Cover versions and cultural references

 Artists who have covered "Instant Karma!" include Toad the Wet Sprocket, Paul Weller, Duran Duran, Tater Totz with Cherie Currie, and Tokio Hotel.
 In 2007, the song provided the title for Amnesty International's multi-artist compilation of Lennon compositions, Instant Karma: The Amnesty International Campaign to Save Darfur, for which U2 recorded a cover version.
+In 2022, the American group Bleachers, formed by the singer and producer Jack Antonoff, covered the song for the soundtrack of the animated movie Minions: The Rise of Gru.

 The title of Stephen King's 1977 horror novel The Shining came from Lennon's line "We all shine on."
 King was going to call the book The Shine, before realising that "shine" had been used as a derogatory term for blacks.

 In 1988, Ono allowed the footwear and apparel company Nike to feature "Instant Karma!" in an advertising campaign, after a public outcry the previous year had forced her to withdraw permission for the use of the Beatles' "Revolution".
 Instant Karma Records was named after the song, and the Flaming Lips recorded their track "I Don't Understand Karma" in 2009 as a reply to "Instant Karma!"